maximelamure/rest.li/docs/testsuite_how_to.md

 How to Run the Java TestNG Tests and Expand the Test Suite Specification
 ========================
-This page is meant to help familiarize a new user with using the Rest.li Test Suite Specification.
+This page is meant to help a new user get familiarized with using the Rest.li Test Suite Specification.
-It explains how to run the example Java TestNG tests, and how to add more tests to the Test Suite Specification.
+It explains how to run the example Java TestNG tests, and how to expand the Test Suite Specification.

 For an overview of the test suite, refer to [Test Suite Overview](testsuite_overview.md).

 How to Run the Java TestNG Test Suite
 --------------------
+### Test Categories
 The Rest.li Test Suite Specification is language-independent, and it provides test data and guidelines for other test suites to follow.
-To validate that the spec's tests all pass using the Rest.li Java client binding, *and* to demonstrate how to use the Test Suite Specification, this project contains a Java TestNG test suite, ocated in the client-testsuite/src/test/java folder.
+To validate that the spec's tests all pass using the Rest.li Java client binding, *and* to demonstrate how to use the Test Suite Specification, this project contains a Java TestNG test suite, located in the ```client-testsuite/src/test/java``` folder.

 The Java TestNG test suite follows the Rest.li Test Suite Specification, and it has two types of tests: data driven automated tests and manual assertion tests.